-The exposure to high temperature, even 300°C, in a brief period of time (10-15 seconds) cannot alter neither the external composite layer nor the chemical-physical properties of the internal liner.
-This is relevant in the case of SCBA cylinders used by firefighters: firefighters can place full trust in CTS composite cylinders even in the presence of high temperatures, as a firefighter's exposure to flames is typically not prolonged enough to impact the cylinder.
-Anyway, we suggest to let an authorized centre or CTS S.p.A. itself carry out an inspection on the fire exposed cylinder.
+The exposure to high temperature, even 300°C, for a brief period of time (10-15 seconds) cannot alter the external composite layer nor the chemical-physical properties of the internal liner.
+However, we suggest to let an authorized centre or CTS S.p.A. itself carry out a survey on the fire exposed cylinder.